 9. The Amazing Johnathan

 The Amazing Johnathan, known as "The Freddy Krueger of Comedy," performed his off-beat style of comedy magic for decades in his shows in Las Vegas, on tour, and on television.
 The Amazing Johnathan combined his unique style of dark humor with blood and gore on stage and audiences often found it hard to cover their eyes to shield them from the horror since they were too busy laughing so hard.
 To help round out the act, The Amazing Johnathan performed with Psychic Tanya and the pair created a hilarious satirical look at the typical Vegas performers one would usually find on the Strip.
 The Amazing Johnathan was diagnosed with a terminal heart condition and retired from performing, though he has since proven doctors wrong and is bringing his magic back to stage.
-A documentary on The Amazing Johnathan will be premiering at the 2019 Sundance Film Festival.
+A documentary on The Amazing Johnathan was premiered at the 2019 Sundance Film Festival.

 8. Uri Geller

 Probably the most controversial name on the list, Uri Geller made a name for himself in the 1970s performing his unique version of "magic" on numerous television shows.
 Geller presented himself as a psychic and demonstrated his psychokinetic powers by bending spoons.
 The Israeli magician purposefully blurred the lines between what is real and what is magic, and audiences ate it up, wanting desperately to believe in the paranormal.
 Of course, many skeptics, including James Randi, crusaded against Geller's claims and insisted that his demonstrations could be explained and replicated using principles of magic.
 Still, people so wanted to believe.

 Billing himself as "The World's Fastest Illusionist," the Dutch magician, Hans Klok, has performed all over the world and has been seen by millions through his numerous television appearances and specials.
 In addition to touring with his show, The Houdini Experience in Europe, Klok has now opened a Las Vegas illusion show at the Excalibur Hotel and Casino.
 Klok has brought his magic to unique audiences ranging from World Cup football fans to fashion shows.

 6. Neil Patrick Harris